By Alper Vural

 Peers

-Morse Toad
+Morse Maven

-A utility-focused tool used by the same hobbyist group for translating and practicing Morse code on the go.
+⚡A utility-focused tool used by the same hobbyist group for translating and practicing Morse code on the go.

 Real-time translation of Morse code via camera or audio input